 Factors like power spikes and failures, viruses, defective hardware and even “accidental” formatting are just a few causes of data loss.
 Data recovery, on the other hand, is the process of retrieving inaccessible data from damaged media like hard drives (hdd), floppies, zip disks or memory sticks.
 By utilizing a highly-specialized software, hardware and mechanical techniques, most lost data can be recovered no matter what manufacturer.
 Even in the case where your partition has been overwritten, the data can often be recovered using our specialized recovery tools.

+Well, it’s finally time to make the change by putting the trust for online backup for your growing company in someone else’s hands – the experts at On-Site Techs.
 We know your time and data are valuable.
 We are committed to providing fast, efficient and affordable data recovery and security solutions for you in your business or home.

 Contact us today to find out more about Data Recovery for your home or office.